wttdotm/Super-Fungible-Token/README.md

 # SFT Super Fungible Token

-By WTTDOTM and Alex Petros
+By Morry Kolman and Alex Petros

-Original demo on github.com/alexpetros bc I am bad at forking

 ## Usage
 Make sure you have the latest version of node@17.
 Run `npm install` your first time downloading.